Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 The next pain I got in the Capacitor app distribution process is to make other teammates test the updates!

-With TestFlight, the issue is simple, bring people in your team and make them understand how to get it is time-consuming!
+With TestFlight, the issue is simple, bring people into your team and make them understand how to get it is time-consuming!

 And of course, each time you send to Apple you have a random review process by a bot who can take 5 min or 5 hours, you never know.

 I got many times my presentation delayed by this…

-And for Google this is even worse, the big mystery of my life, release a production version take less than 2 hours, but release a close beta take 1-2 days.
+And for Google this is even worse, the big mystery of my life, releasing a production version take less than 2 hours, but release a close beta take 1-2 days.

 ## Solution

 To fix this, I crated the Channel system in Capgo.

-`npx @capgo/cli@latest upload -c production` will update to all user (if production channel is set to default)
+`npx @capgo/cli@latest upload -c production` will update to all users (if production channel is set to default)

 If you do `npx @capgo/cli@latest upload -c development` then the version land to a different channel, this can be automatized in [GitHub action](/blog/manage-dev-and-prod-build-with-github-actions/).